 All players must wear shinguards at games and practices.

 No jewelry may be worn except for Medical Alert Bracelets, properly taped down.
 This includes any type of jewelry.
+Earrings must be removed before the start of each game and practice and will not be permitted to be taped over.
 There will be no exceptions to this rule allowed.

 We encourage every player to bring their own ball to practices.
 Size 5 for 19U, 16U, 14U; size 4 for 12U and 10U; size 3 for 8U, 7U, 6U, and 5U.